 All our new features, agent releases and other changes to the product can be found in this neatly organized list.

-We also have a small indicator in our left-hand-side navigation that notifies you if there's a new entry to the changelog.
+We also have a small indicator in our top navigation that notifies you if there's a new entry to the changelog.

 The configuration is part of the libraries running in applications.
 It tells the AppSignal libraries what to instrument in an application, which application it is and in which environment it's running.